 Lambeth Palace award for Professor Siddiqui

-The ceremony took place at Lambeth Palace on 4 April 2019, followed by evening prayers in the Archbishop’s Chapel.
+The presentation took place at Lambeth Palace, 4 April 2019, followed by Evening Prayers in the Archbishop’s Chapel.

-The Archbishop has described Professor Siddiqui as “one of the UK’s most eloquent and articulate advocates for interfaith dialogue and a most cogent commentator on current affairs, religion and public life".
+The Archbishop, The Most Reverend and Right Honourable Justin Welby, has described Professor Siddiqui as “one of the UK’s most eloquent and articulate advocates for interfaith dialogue and a most cogent commentator on current affairs, religion and public life.”

 The Hubert Walter Award for Reconciliation and Interfaith Cooperation was first awarded by Archbishop Justin Welby in March 2016.
 It is named after Hubert Walter, Archbishop of Canterbury from 1193 to 1205, who had dialogue with non-Christians at a time of inter-faith conflict.

 Her research is primarily in the field of Islamic jurisprudence (fiqh) and ethics and Christian-Muslim relations.
-She has written several books on aspects of Islamic thought and Christian-Muslim relations.
+Her books on aspects of Islamic thought and Christian-Muslim relations include The Good Muslim: Reflections on classical Islamic law and theology, Christians, Muslims and Jesus and Hospitality in Islam: Welcoming in God’s name.
+A personal and theological reflection, My Way: A Muslim woman's journey, is based on her own experience.